Animals Related Questions

 Both the duck-billed platypus and the anteater.

-Which bird is recognized as having the world’s largest wingspan?
+Which bird is recognised as having the world’s largest wingspan?

 Albatross